carsimoes/space-is-rock/README.md

 # Space is Rock!

 ## The author
+Welcome to my Spotify notebook!
 I'm Carlos.
 This project began June 2021.

 ## Installations